josephguzman1994/IllithidNova/README.md

 <div style="display: flex; align-items: center;">
   <div style="flex-grow: 1;">
-    <h1 style="display: inline;">Gale.py - CMD 3.7 Isochrone Retrieval Tool</h1>
+    <h1 style="display: inline;">Gale.py - CMD 3.7 Isochrone Retrieval Tool and HST MAST Data Retrieval Tool</h1>
     <img src="https://github.com/josephguzman1994/IllithidNova/assets/98617911/6deed2a1-8f87-4058-8996-9fcb145bbd54" alt="CMD 3.7 Tool" style="width: 125px;">
   </div>
 </div>

 **Gale.py** is an advanced Python script designed for astronomers and astrophysicists to dynamically generate and download stellar isochrone data from the CMD 3.7 service hosted at `stev.oapd.inaf.it`.
 The script allows users to specify a range of parameters that define the characteristics of the isochrones they are interested in, such as age, metallicity, and photometric systems.
 It is currently optimized to use the PARSEC and COLIBRI models to fetch photometric system data, which it then unpacks into structured `.npy` files for further analysis.
+Gale.py can also query and download data products from the Mikulski Archive for Space Telescopes (MAST).
+It allows users to specify a target, search radius, and other parameters to find and download relevant astronomical data files, intended for use with DOLPHOT.

 ## Key Features
 - **Download Isochrone Data**: Downloads data directly from the CMD 3.7 interface.